 While the ice machine pulls in cold air from around it, hot air from inside the machine is pushed out.
 As the heat is emitted into the air, it needs to be removed as far away from the machine as possible.
 These machines require a well-cooled or ventilated space.
 Nothing should block the front of the machine, like boxes or crates.

 A commercial undercounter ice maker has front-to-front ventilation so that it can work well in a confined space.
 Other ice machines utilize front-to-back or front-to-side ventilation which requires more open-space under the counter to keep vents unobstructed.

 Is a Modest Amount of Ice Enough?

 Many businesses use over 300 lbs. of ice a day, making an under counter ice maker impractical as the main source of ice due to its lower yield.

-Since they are smaller, undercounter ice makers are not designed to produce enough ice to support larger businesses.
+Since they are smaller, commercial undercounter ice makers are not designed to produce enough ice to support larger businesses.
 However, they may work great for smaller shops like restaurants or coffee shops that use much less ice per day.

 Undercounter Ice Makers Include their Own Storage Bins